-We incurred approximately \$7 million of net costs in the first quarter of 2023 and expect to continue to incur costs, which may be significant, in connection with this incident.
-In the first quarter, these costs were primarily comprised of various third-party consulting services, including forensic experts, restoration experts, legal counsel, and other IT and accounting professional expenses, enhancements to our cybersecurity measures, costs to restore our systems and access our data, and employee-related expenses, including with respect to increased overtime.
-We expect to incur these and other costs related to this incident in the future.
+As a result of the ransomware event, we incurred approximately \$4 million and \$7 million of net costs in the first and second quarters of 2023, respectively.
+These costs were primarily comprised of various third-party consulting services, including forensic experts, restoration experts, legal counsel, and other IT and accounting professional expenses, enhancements to our cybersecurity measures, costs to restore our systems and access our data, and employee-related expenses, including with respect to increased overtime.
+We expect to continue to incur these and other costs related to this incident in the future.
 As a result of the incident, we may be subject to subsequent investigations, claims or actions, in addition to other costs, fines, penalties, or other obligations related to impacted data, whether or not such data is misused.
 In addition, we are subject to class action lawsuits arising from this ransomware event.
 We are unable to predict at this time the potential timing and outcome of these claims and whether we may be subject to further private litigation or inquiries and proceedings by various government agencies, law enforcement and other governmental authorities.
 For additional information on the risks we face related to this incident and other cybersecurity incidents, refer to "Risk Factors-Risks Related to Cybersecurity, Data Privacy and Intellectual Property Protection" and "Risk Factors-Legal, Tax, Regulatory and Compliance Risks" in Part I, Item 1A of our Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 14, 2023.